Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 The signature card of original anime protagonist Yugi Moto, Dark Magician stands alongside Blue-Eyes White Dragon, Red-Eyes Black Dragon, and Buster Blader as one of Yu-Gi-Oh's most ancient and iconic monsters.
 Although most classic cards (legal ones, anyway) are far outclassed by modern offerings, Dark Magician stays relevant in competitive play thanks to a myriad of awesome support cards.

 But with hundreds of support members to choose from, which ones reign supreme?
-Here are ten more (view the original list here) cards you should buy for any Dark Magician build!
+Here are 10 more cards (view the original list here) you should buy for any Dark Magician build!
 Other than Dark Magician himself, of course; remember to include him in his own support deck, ya dingus.

 10. Magician's Robe